eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 Nine paths, delays 0 to 2510 ns, powers normalized to unit total.
 Path delays do not land on integer sample positions, so a windowed-sinc fractional-delay bank (half-length 4) resolves them.
-In the wide configuration this produces **14 resolved tap rows, i.e. a 13-sample channel memory span**, comfortably inside the 32-sample CP.
+In the wide configuration this produces **14 resolved tap rows, i.e. a 13-sample channel memory span**, well inside the 32-sample CP.

 Each path is generated as a cluster of 16 rays with 25° angular spread and per-ray Doppler, rather than a classical Jakes sum.
 This is the physical model throughout.